 - T-shirt at Target ($20): 20¢

-Support for Our Schools and Property Tax Relief
+Improvements for Our Schools and Property Tax Relief

 Many surrounding counties like Sangamon, Peoria, Champaign, and Macon already use the one-cent tax to support their schools.
-When shopping in these areas, you’re helping fund their education.
-McLean County can join the majority of Illinois counties in supporting essential school facility needs without raising property taxes.

-If approved, each school district in McLean County would receive a share of the new one-cent tax revenue based upon student enrollment.
 The funds would be distributed equally according to the number of students enrolled in each district, and each district’s Board of Education would decide how to allocate the funding within the state’s guidelines.

 Frequently Asked Questions